MDShields7/Hosting-React-Zeit/README.md

   "deploy": "now --public --dotenv=.env.prod -d"
 },
 "now":{
-  "alias":"bracks-bot-friends"
+  "alias":"devmountainproject"
 },
 "proxy":"http://localhost:3030"
 ```

-## Try the deployment
+### Step 7: Try the deployment

 We should now be able to do `npm run deploy`.
-And it will upload our project to ZEIT, set up a server.
-ZEIT will tell you the random address that they currently have pointing to the new server.
-(This process can take quite a while)
+This will upload our project to ZEIT, and set up a server.
+ZEIT will tell you the random address that they currently have pointing to the new server (This process can take quite a while).

-If we run `now alias` it will apply the alias we setup in our package.json.
+If we run `now alias` it will apply the alias address we setup in our package.json.

-## Managing ZEIT instances.
+### Step 8: Managing ZEIT instances.

 You can only have 3 instances running at once on the free tier of ZEIT.
-They will fall aslep automatically after 3-5 hours.
-But when you go to deploy you may need to terminate some of your deployments.
+Unfortunately, they will fall aslep automatically after 3-5 hours.
+If you have multiple projects on ZEIT, you may need to terminate some of your previous deployments.
 The command `now ls` will list out the instances that are running on your account.
 ```
- url                                          inst #    state                 age bracks-bot-friends-jvcagclcqa.now.sh              0    READY                 14d
+ url                                          inst #    state                 age devmountainproject-jvcagclcqa.now.sh              0    READY                 14d
- bracks-bot-friends-hhentmkpty.now.sh              0    FROZEN                27d
+ devmountainproject-hhentmkpty.now.sh              0    FROZEN                27d
- bracks-bot-friends-arjdfpbxgk.now.sh              0    FROZEN                27d
+ devmountainproject-arjdfpbxgk.now.sh              0    FROZEN                27d
- bracks-bot-friends-xmjqiajpmb.now.sh              0    FROZEN                27d
+ devmountainproject-xmjqiajpmb.now.sh              0    FROZEN                27d
- bracks-bot-friends-kdwehzgvxp.now.sh              0    FROZEN                27d
+ devmountainproject-kdwehzgvxp.now.sh              0    FROZEN                27d
  ```

- You can remove an instance to free up another instance by running `now rm bracks-bot-friends-jvcagclcqa.now.sh` where you use the url provided by the now ls command.
+ You can remove an instance to free up another instance by running `now rm devmountainproject-jvcagclcqa.now.sh` (use the url provided by the now ls command).

-## Making changes
+### Updating your hosted project

 ZEIT does not let you edit a server once it is created.
-So how do we make changes to our project?
-Well, make the desired changes to your code.
+To make changes to your project, perform the desired alterations to your code.
 Run `npm run deploy`.
-After it's created the server, go to the address that they've provided, make sure that it is working as you expect, then run `now alias` It will change where your server is pointing.
-So all new traffic will go to the new server.
+After it's created the server, go to the address that they've provided, make sure that it is working as you expect, then run `now alias`.
+This will change where your server is pointing, so all new traffic will go to the new server.